heykayla/my-writing/tutorials/tutorial-clone-a-github-repo-with-github-desktop.md

    - To clone your repository to your local computer, click the **Clone** button.
    ![A photo of the Clone button in the Clone a Repository dialog box.](https://github.com/heykayla/my-writing/blob/main/images/tutorial-pics/step3d(b)-clone-repository.jpg)

 **Result:** Your cloned repository opens in GitHub Desktop.
-You can now change files locally and push them to your GitHub.com account.
+You can now change files locally and push them to your remote GitHub repository.

 ![A photo of the clone repository in the GitHubk Desktop app.](https://github.com/heykayla/my-writing/blob/main/images/tutorial-pics/step3result-clone-repository.jpg)